 After installing lod-executor, you should configure it with your login details so that you don't have to enter these every time you use the program.

-- --ssl-crt: For security purposes, the lod-executor requires a locally signed ssl-certificate that is trusted by your browser.
+- --ssl-crt: Optional.
+For security purposes, the lod-executor requires a locally signed ssl-certificate that is trusted by your browser.
 If you already have one, enter the path to it here.
-Otherwise, enter a path to a non-existent file here and later use the command
+Otherwise, you can use the command

-- --ssl-key: The key file that belongs to the ssl-certificate.
-Handle this the same way as --ssl-crt, as --ssl-crt and --ssl-key are a pair of files that work together.
+- --ssl-key: Optional.
+The key file that belongs to the ssl-certificate.
+Handle this the same way as --ssl-crt.

 Creating a Certificate